This article describes a component in Azure Machine Learning designer.

 - Identification and removal of emails and URLs

-The Preprocess Text module currently only supports English.
+The Preprocess Text component currently only supports English.

 Configure Text Preprocessing

-Add the Preprocess Text module to your pipeline in Azure Machine Learning.
-You can find this module under Text Analytics.
+Add the Preprocess Text component to your pipeline in Azure Machine Learning.
+You can find this component under Text Analytics.

 Connect a dataset that has at least one column containing text.